Media, events and publications

 Home Makers is programmed in the International Online Theatre Festival 2020

 Curated as part of a selection of 25 productions in the official programme, including work by Berlin's Schaubühne and Moscow's Stanislavski Electrotheatre, the festival's Artistic Directors note: "these soundwalks invite us to visit different places or just to close our eyes and let ourselves be guided by the voices of the migrant domestic and care workers, who encourage us to reflect on the power of a voice and a story coming from the heart.
 Home Makers leads us to rethink our definition of theatrical space and, perhaps, the limits of performance and the paradox of presence in absence.
 The voices in Home Makers seem to ask us: In a world where you can be anything, can you be aware of unheard stories and acknowledge the steps of those who stood in this place before you?"

-In this podcast, hear about the ambiguity, complexity and unfairness of government immigration policy facing migrant domestic workers in the UK, as well as how recording and co-editing soundwalks develops an intimacy rarely found in ethnographic research
+In this podcast interview with Andrew Stuck, founder of the Museum of Walking, hear about the ambiguity, complexity and unfairness of government immigration policy facing migrant domestic workers in the UK, as well as how recording and co-editing soundwalks develops an intimacy rarely found in ethnographic research.

 Interview for @CSSDLondon

 "Revisiting the site where it was recorded is not so much about “putting yourself in the shoes” of the speaker, because I’m not trying to create an illusion of identification – but if you could go for a walk with that person, this is what it might sound like."